LukeShortCloud/rootpages/src/computer_hardware/electrical_equipment.rst

 2. "Wiring Color Codes Chapter 2 - Color Codes."
 All About Circuits Electrical Textbook.
 Accessed May 8, 2022. https://www.allaboutcircuits.com/textbook/reference/chpt-2/wiring-color-codes-infographic/
 3. "Eletrical Wiring Tips: What is Hot, Neutral, and Ground."
 Roman Electric.
 Accessed May 8, 2022. https://romanelectrichome.com/electrical-wiring-tips/
 4. "Stock Up on Wire for Your Electronics Projects." dummies.
 March 26, 2016.
 Accessed May 8, 2022. https://www.dummies.com/article/technology/electronics/general-electronics/stock-up-on-wire-for-your-electronics-projects-180328/
+5. "Fix a Lamp Cord."
+Family Handyman.
+August 28, 2019.
+Accessed May 8, 2022. https://www.familyhandyman.com/project/fix-a-lamp-cord/
+6. "What Size Speaker Wire Is Right?
+The Right Gauge, Type, And More."
+Sound Certified.
+April 10, 2022.
+Accessed May 8, 2022. https://soundcertified.com/what-size-speaker-wire-guide/